kjester15/chess/README.md

     - File notation is always lowercase (ex.
 'Kg5' or 'e4')
     - When specifying file AND rank for a specific piece, file must come before rank (ex.
 'Kd2g5')
 2.

+Notes:
+- variable naming is an absolute mess.
+- Classes are a mess - if I had time to refactor the whole thing I would